akghani/akghani.github.io/content/project/wiposim/index.md

 **Fiscal policy and public debt:**

-In the text, [*Introduction to fiscal policy and public debt*](https://wiposim-fiscalpolicy-course.netlify.app/), we introduce the government budget identity and derive the factors determining the evolution of the debt-to-GDP ratio.
+In the text, [*Fiscal policy and public debt*](https://wiposim-fiscalpolicy-course.netlify.app/), we introduce the government budget identity and derive the factors determining the evolution of the debt-to-GDP ratio.
 We then discuss the question of debt sustainability and illustrate the role of the primary balance.
 To conclude, we discuss the main European fiscal rule from a critical perspective.
 With a series of simple applications we simulate the concepts explained in the text.

 * [Evolution of the debt-to-GDP ratio under different assumptions](https://mgwk.shinyapps.io/debt_simulation_shiny_1/)
 * [Evolution of the debt-to-GDP ratio with nominal interest rate and inflation](https://mgwk.shinyapps.io/debt_simulation_inflation/)